Acute Coronary Syndrome (ACS)

 • Medical management

-NICE guidelines did not specify criteria for STEMI.
-Information from this section is as per ESC guidelines on ACS (2023).
+To decide on the management pathways, use the STEMI criteria (NICE guidelines did not specify criteria for STEMI.
+Information from this section is as per ESC guidelines):

 New ST elevation at J point in ≥2 contiguous leads: